CCWebb14/odin-recipes/README.md

 # odin-recipes
-My projects from the theodinproject.com
+My recipe list project from the theodinproject.com